Starting a Business in Norway: GEOS Guide for Global Expansion

 Labor and Costs

 Hiring in Norway isn’t cheap, but it’s worth it.
 High salaries come with strong skills and steady productivity.
-Business enterprises should expect:
+Expect:

 Labour costs hit a record high in 2025.
 According to EUROSTAT, costs rose to 153.09 points in Q2 2025, up from 133.22 in Q1.
 For context, Norway’s average labor cost since 1995 sits at 84.23 points, with a record low of 45.24 in late 1995.
 It’s a high-cost market, but one that delivers long-term reliability and performance.